LLNL/sundials/doc/cvode/examples/source/f2003_serial.rst

 We specify the relative and absolute tolerances, :math:`rtol = 10^{-6}` and :math:`atol = 10^{-10}`, respectively.
 Aside from these choices,
-this problem uses only the default CVode solver parameters.
+this problem uses only the default CVODE solver parameters.

 Output is printed every 1.0 units of time (10 total).
 Run statistics (optional outputs) are printed at the end.